CrowdLinker/navigation-components/docs/testing.md

 You'll notice we pulled in `render` from the `navigation-test-utils` package.
 Under the hood this uses `@testing-library/react-native`.
 If you're not familiar with the `testing-library` apis, you can check out the docs for the native one here: https://www.native-testing-library.com/.

 `navigation-test-utils` returns a `getFocused()` method when we render a navigator.
-This function works in tandem with `react-navigation-library` to return the currently focused view of your components, making tests much easier to debug and work with.
+This function works in tandem with `navigation-components` to return the currently focused view of your components, making tests much easier to debug and work with.

 Now run the test: